-Quick tips to keep your car clean during COVID
+Quick Tips to Keep Your Car Clean During COVID

 When it comes to press fleet distribution, Mondays tend to be the busiest as that’s typically when journalists swap cars.
 Before COVID, Marchese would be able to clean and turn around a car in an hour.
 Now, however, manufacturers are requiring more precise cleanup jobs, roughly doubling the time it takes Marchese and his team to prep the interior of a car; according to him, what used to take 20 minutes now takes 40 minutes.
 Of course, not everyone has 40 minutes to spare whenever they get the kids back home from school, so there are certain areas that Marchese says one needs to focus on:

-If you’re not using a child seat, this is probably No. 1 on your punch list when it comes to cleaning and disinfecting.
-Seatbelts and their buckles get manhandled every which way and since they sit so low in the car and can get buried in seat cushions, they aren’t as susceptible to the UV exposure that we’ve learned can kill COVID.
+If you’re not using a child’s seat, this is probably #1 on your punch list when it comes to cleaning and disinfecting.
+Seatbelts and their buckles get manhandled every which way and since they sit so low in the car and can get buried in seat cushions, they aren’t as susceptible to the UV exposure that we’ve learned tends to kill COVID.
 Clean these.
-Clean them well and clean them often.
+Clean them well, and clean them often.
 While working over a whole interior may take time, wiping down seatbelts does not.

-And while we’re on the subject of “must-clean,” make sure you get on these, and quick.
+And while we’re on the subject of “must-clean”, make sure you get on these, and quick.
 The storage bin cover between the front seats, the armrests mounted to the doors and of course those on either side of second-row captain’s chairs in SUVs and minivans should all be taken care of.
-Because they’re usually pretty broad surfaces, this should take even less time than the seatbelts.
-And a helpful reminder: don’t just clean the armrests on your doors — you’ll want to clean the area on the door card mounted behind them as well.
+Since they’re usually pretty broad surfaces, this should take even less time than the seatbelts.
+A helpful reminder: don’t just clean the armrests on your doors – you’ll want to clean the area on the door card mounted behind them as well.

 Once you’ve done the armrests it makes sense to move to the door pulls and releases, as they tend to be part of the same assembly as the armrest.
-Like the armrests, these are an area that will get lots of traffic.
+Like the armrests, these are the one area that will get lots of traffic.

 Also in this general vicinity are the window and door lock controls – be sure to give them a scrub as they are fun for kids to play with even if they have absolutely no intention of actually rolling down the windows.
 Although, while summer is waning, there’s still plenty of hot weather to come and those window controls are going to get used.